software-assignments-spring2021/project-setup-team-gualaceo-toolset/CONTRIBUTING.md

 - You can also send requests to the back-end at http://localhost:5000

 #### Testing

+Our repository contains both unit tests and integration tests.

+If you'd like to run our unit tests, you can run `npm run test` within the back-end directory.

 If you'd like to run our built in chai integration tests, do the following while the back-end is running
 - Acquire a bearer token from Spotify